cloud-gov/pages-core/README.md

 It automatically applies a webhook to the repository new sites and creates a new build on validated webhook requests.

+The front end of the application is a [Backbone](http://backbonejs.org) based application, that uses [browserify](http://www.browserify.org) in the build process.
+It is a very lightweight consumer of the Sails API.

 ### Proof of concept

 The proof of concept application will have a web-based front-end to interface with the API and allow users to add new sites, configure them, and open them in Prose for editing.